The three phases of quantum annealing: fast, slow, and very slow: Transverse-Field Ising chain

 is the probability of creating a pair of fermions with opposite momenta $k$ and $-k$ during the evolution.
 Again, for simplicity, we consider the linear protocol,

 The corresponding LZF \eqref{eq:LZFormula} becomes

 where we exploited Eq.~\eqref{eq:TILZSubstitution}.
-Note that this is only valid for the lowest energy sub-levels, which exhibit avoided crossings.
+Note that this is valid for only the lowest-energy sublevels, which exhibit avoided crossings.
 For these levels and in the limit $J^2 \tau/\Delta \gg 1$, we can employ small argument approximations in Eqs.~\eqref{eq:TIDispersion} and~\eqref{eq:TILandauZenerFormula}.
 Thus, for $N\gg1$ the excess work~\eqref{eq:TIExcessWork} becomes

 where $\Gamma_f = \Gamma(\lambda_f)$ is the final value of the external field.
-Equation~\eqref{eq:wex_excat} can be solved exactly in terms of Hypergeometric functions.
+Equation~\eqref{eq:wex_excat} can be solved exactly in terms of hypergeometric functions.

 In the limit $J^2 \tau/\Delta \gg 1$ an approximate expression reads